Skip to main content

 Next, find the toolkit in your course

-To access the Toolkit’s reports, tools, wizards and an analysis of your course content within a Moodle course (see the screenshot at right):
+To access the Toolkit’s reports, tools, wizards and an analysis of your course content within a Moodle course (see the screenshot below):

 Then, open and follow our step-by-step guide